-Approach as per the first Flatiron, until just before the foot bridge at the base.
-There is a clear sign designating the branch toward the Flatironette Vs. The Flatiron.
+Approach as per the First Flatiron until just before the foot bridge at the base.
+There is a clear sign designating the branch toward the Flatironette vs. The Flatiron.
 Take this to a trail that runs below the cliff line.
 When you see the route you are intending to do, walk up from the main trail to the base and set up to climb.

-Browse More Classics in First Flatironette
+Browse More Rock Climbing Classics in First Flatironette

 Featured Route For First Flatironette

 South Arete 5.2 3 8 II 8 D 2c Colorado

 : ... : First Flatironette